thierryruiz/filmdemo/README.md

 You need a Mysql 5+ instance running on your network or local host

-- Create a "filmdb" MySql
+- Create a "filmdb" database,
 - Edit database connection settings in film/src/main/resources/aplications.properties

 ```sh